Lisa Alvarez

 Tyler Dilts

-Tyler Dilts is the author of five novels, including the the Edgar Award-nominated Come Twilight and the #1 Amazon Bestseller, A Cold and Broken Hallelujah.
-He earned his MFA in Fiction from California State University, Long Beach where he now teaches fiction writing and narrative theory.
+Tyler Dilts is the author of five novels, including the Edgar Award-nominated Come Twilight and the #1 Amazon Bestseller, A Cold and Broken Hallelujah.
+He earned his MFA in Fiction from California State University, Long Beach where he now teaches fiction writing and theory of fiction and film.
 He’s also served as the Visiting Writer at John Cabot University in Rome and taught as visiting faculty at the UCR Palm Desert Low Residency MFA Program.
-His most recent novel, Mercy Dogs, is currently being developed as a TV series by Bad Wolf Productions.
+His newest novel, Everything That Dies, is forthcoming in 2027.
 [F]

 Frances Dinkelspiel